-You will require this appointment if you intend to act as a medical referee to approve the cremation of human remains.
+If you intend to approve human remains for cremation, you must be appointed as a medical referee for this purpose.
 The remains of a deceased person can only be cremated in Western Australia if a permit to cremate has been issued by an appointed medical referee.
-Medical referees are appointed by the Governor of Western Australia through the Department of Health.

 The role of a medical referee is to scrutinise the available information on the circumstances leading to death.
 A referee must:

-- assess whether the deceased has died from natural causes
+- be certain that the deceased has died from natural circumstances

 Once satisfied, the appointed medical referee can issue a permit to cremate.